Skip to content

 090240412011212.png

-• Security properies dialog showing the permissions for "Authenticated Users" selected for C:\Temp\Diags:
+• Security properties dialog showing the permissions for "Authenticated Users" selected for C:\Temp\Diags:

 090240412011213.png